Records and Registration

 Prospective students interested in auditing a course should follow the regular admissions process by submitting a completed application to Student Affairs and meet any prerequisite and/or co-requisite course requirements.
 Test scores and/or official transcripts for any prior college credit can be waived from the admissions process in the event that the student is planning to enroll in a course that has no prerequisite/co-requisite requirements.

 The auditing student will be required to follow the regular admission/registration process.
-In addition, the student must complete a Course Audit Request Form and submit it to the Registrar before the end of the drop/add period as designated by the official NTCC Academic Calendar.
+In addition, the student must complete an Add/Drop Form and submit it to the Student Affairs Office before the end of the drop/add period as designated by the official NTCC Academic Calendar.

 Once this form is submitted to the Registrar, the student cannot request a change back to a credit course.
 Tuition and fees for audited courses are the same as for credit courses.
 The student does not receive credit for an audited course; the final grade for an audit course is “AU.”
 Courses taken on an audit basis do not fulfill any certificate, diploma, or degree requirements.
 Credit exams cannot be taken for courses that have previously been audited.